symfony/symfony-docs/notifier.rst

     The ``sslmode`` DSN option for the Telegram bridge was introduced in Symfony 8.1.

+.. versionadded:: 8.2

+    The Telegram ``InlineKeyboardMarkup::inlineKeyboard()`` method can receive
+    multiple rows of inline keyboard buttons.

 .. warning::

     By default, if you have the :doc:`Messenger component </messenger>` installed,